microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 will be used to name any cache files and/or test results, so should be a name that makes sense in that context.
 These strings are copied internally to the Framework, so using stack-allocated or literal strings is fine.

-In the 'SampleUnitTestUefiShell' app, the module name is used as the short name, so the init looks like this.
+In the 'SampleUnitTestUefiShell' app, the module name is used as the short name, so the initialization looks like this.

 ```c
 DEBUG(( DEBUG_INFO, "%a v%a\n", UNIT_TEST_APP_NAME, UNIT_TEST_APP_VERSION ));